Api

 const quoteCurrency = {

-protocol: Protocol.BITCOIN,
+protocol: Protocol.PROTOCOL_BITCOIN,

 networkId: '0a03cf40', // Bitcoin Signet